 You can purchase your prescriptions (except specialty drugs) at a non-network pharmacy, but you’ll pay more if you do.
 You don't get the plan discount and you will need to submit your own claim to Washington State Rx Services for reimbursement.

-For prescription drugs purchased out the U.S., contact Washington State Rx Services or PPS.
+For prescription drugs purchased outside the U.S., contact Washington State Rx Services.